lusiSargsyan/designPatterns/README.md

 Cons
 1) Builder pattern is verbose and requires code duplication as Builder needs to copy all fields from Original or Item class.

+## Prototype Pattern
+This pattern is used when the cost of creating a new object is expensive and resource intensive.
+Prototype pattern suggest to crate a copy of object instead of creating a new one.
+1) If the class has only primitive data type members then a completely new copy of the object will be created and the reference to the new object copy will be returned.
+2) If the class contains members of any class type then only the object references to those members are copied and hence the member references in both the original object as well as the cloned object refer to the same object.
+To implement this pattern we need to create an interface which has clone method and implement it in our class.

+#Behavioral
+##Strategy(Policy Pattern) in Java.
+Strategy is a behavioral design pattern that turns a set of behaviors into objects and makes them interchangeable inside original context object.
+The original object, called context, holds a reference to a strategy object and delegates it executing the behavior.
+In other words we use Strategy pattern when we have multiple algorithms for single task and allow user code to decide which algorithm to use.
+As an example we can see sort method in Collections class.
+Method takes a Comparator as a parameter and based on its implementation collection items will be sorted in different way.
+**Basic** implementation requires that each Strategy implements an interface and provides a concrete implementation for an execute method.
+The strategy is selected and the execute method called via an interface reference.
+There is also **Enum Strategy** implementation where we can implement your business rule in each constant.
+The context class receives the strategy from the client and executes the algorithm in the selected strategy.